-Objectives: Ranking and Selection theory was developed in 1950's to provide experimenters with statistical formulations for real world problems that had been previously inappropriately handled as test of homogeneity.
-It rapidly gained recognition as an alternative of multiple hypotheses testing.
-In the last 20 years, we observed the successes of applications of ranking and selection procedures to signal processing, pharmaceutical sciences, clinical trials, quality control, biology, environmental science and forestry, educational and psychological measurements, etc. In the first half of the course, we will review the fundamental approaches of ranking and selection approaches that were made to fit respective applications.
-By the end of the semester, students will (1) be familiar with the basic tools in ranking and selection theory and (2) be able to apply selection theory to practical problems as well as to the research in their own disciplines.
+Objectives: Ranking and Selection theory was developed in 1950's to provide experimenters with statistical formulations for solving real world problems that had been previously inappropriately handled by methods in hypothesis testing (of homogeneity.)
+It rapidly gained recognition as an alternative approach to multiple hypotheses testing.
+In the last two decades, we observed the successes of applications of ranking and selection procedures to signal processing, pharmaceutical sciences, clinical trials, quality control, biology, environmental science and forestry, educational and psychological measurements, etc. In the first half of the course, we will review the fundamental approaches of ranking and selection theory.
+In the second half, we study several recent modifications of the traditional ranking and selection approaches that were made to fit respective applications.
+By the end of the semester, students will (1) be familiar with the basic tools used in ranking and selection theory and (2) be able to apply selection theory to practical problems as well as to the research in their own disciplines.